-Once you have the tarball and snakemake available, you can do:
+Once you have the tarball and snakemake running, you can do:

+'''

-tar -xf hi-friends-sdc2-workflow.tar.gz
+tar xvfz my-workflow.tar.gz

 conda activate snakemake

 snakemake -n

+'''

 4.5 Use myBinder

 Simply follow this link.
 After some time, a virtual machine will be created with all the required software.
 You will start in a jupyter notebook ready to execute a check of the software.
 In general, myBinder is not thought to conduct heavy processing, so we recommend to use this option only for verification purposes.